badj/cypress-checkout-test-bc/README.md

 # E-commerce Checkout Test showcasing [Cypress.io](https://www.cypress.io/) as a Test Framework

-This repo contains Cypress tests for login and cart checkout assertions with the ["Test Automation e-commerce store"](https://testautomation.bigcartel.com/) to showcase the Cypress Test Framework.
+This repo contains Cypress tests for login and a cart checkout journey with the ["Test Automation e-commerce store"](https://testautomation.bigcartel.com/) to showcase the Cypress Test Framework.

 ## Project information
 ### This project contains two Cypress functional journey tests for multiple specs to verify: